 - Choose Submit New Request of type ARC Request

-- Please include any requested documentation.
+- Please include the form from step 1 and any requested documentation.
 Generally speaking, this is any drawings, samples, photos, etc. that are needed to make a decision.

 - Submit the form online